sonjoonho/bgw/README.md

 # BGW

-Implementation of the BGW MPC protocol in Go.
+Implementation of the BGW protocol for secure multi-party computation in Go.

 ## Getting Started

-On a CSG machines, Go 1.15 is available at `/vol/linux/apps/go/bin/go`.
-If, for some reason, this doesn't work then Go 1.14.3 should be installed at `/usr/lib/go-1.14/bin/go`.
-Below we will assume the `go` binary is on your path already.

 Run with
 ```sh